What is restorative reproductive medicine (RRM)?

 "What is the difference between using RRM for infertility and using Assisted Reproductive Technology (ART), including In-Vitro Fertilization (IVF) and Intracytoplasmic Sperm Injection (ICSI)?"

 There is a fundamental difference in approach.
 RRM identifies what is not working and fixes it, so that conception and pregnancy can occur naturally in vivo [in the body].
 ART and related approaches bypass the problem and make a baby in vitro [outside the body].
 Many of the issues (cost, side effects, ethical concerns) raised by ART are not a problem with RRM.
-Restorative reproductive medicine would also provide treatment post pregnancy or if no pregnancy occurred aimed at normalizing reproductive function and minimizing long term health issuesthat often occur in medical conditions that have the side-effect of causing fertility problems.
+Restorative reproductive medicine would also provide treatment post pregnancy or if no pregnancy occurred aimed at normalizing reproductive function and minimizing long term health issues that often occur in medical conditions that have the side-effect of causing fertility problems.
+The goal in RRM is improved health, which leads to ability to conceive naturally.

 "Can RRM methods help with male factor infertility? "